algosec/algosec-puppet/REFERENCE.md

 The name of the resource you want to manage.
 Can only be "apply".

-### abf_flow
+### algosec_flow

 This type provides Puppet with the capabilities to manage "Application Flows" on AlgoSec BusinessFlow.
 The usage of this resources is dependent upon the resource deceleration of AlgoSec BusinessFlow Application.
-Please see how-to-use examples and the abf_application resource.
+Please see how-to-use examples and the algosec_application resource.

 #### Properties

-The following properties are available in the `abf_flow` type.
+The following properties are available in the `algosec_flow` type.

 ##### `sources`